COVID-19 vaccination

 To find out more about COVID-19 vaccination visit the NHS website.

-Can I still get my seasonal vaccinations?
+Can I still get my COVID-19 vaccination?

 COVID-19 vaccines are normally given seasonally, but some people with a severely weakened immune system may need additional protection at other times.
 This may be because of a health condition or medical treatment.